Understanding Your Cholesterol Test Results

 How Do I Prepare for My Cholesterol Test?

 If your doctor recommends a "non-fasting" cholesterol test, the lab will look only at your total cholesterol (and sometimes your HDL) numbers.
 For that test, you merely need to show up at the lab and have some blood drawn.
 If your doctor suggests a "fasting" cholesterol test (also called a "lipid profile"), the lab will analyze your levels of LDL, HDL, triglycerides, and total cholesterol.
-For that test, you will need to fast overnight before the blood test.
+For that test, you will need to fast nine to 12 hours before the blood test.

 Sometimes a doctor will ask you to do a non-fasting cholesterol test first.
 Depending on the results, he or she may then send you back for the more complete lipid profile.